djolly09/Psych_755_Final/README.md

 - themis
 - datadictionary

-It also sources functions from our machine learning professor's github.
+It also sources functions from our machine learning professor's GitHub.

 View the rendered HTML to see the code, output, and text for each step of the coding process.
+Or render the QMD for yourself!